jackvreeken/rtc-tools/README.md

 - **Model building using extensible libraries**: Build complex system models using extensible libraries of model components.
 Modelers can also implement their custom modeling components, for instance, using the [Modelica language](https://modelica.org/language/) or Python script.

-    RTC-Tools can be used with the following libraries and packages for specific applications:
+    RTC-Tools can be used with the following libraries and packages for specific applications.
+Please note that this list is not exhaustive.
+Users can also create libraries for other types of applications.
     - [rtc-tools-channel-flow](https://gitlab.com/deltares/rtc-tools-channel-flow): water system models
     - [rtc-tools-hydraulic-structures](https://gitlab.com/deltares/rtc-tools-channel-flow): hydraulic assets, such as weirs and pumps
     - [rtc-tools-heat-network](https://github.com/Nieuwe-Warmte-Nu/rtc-tools-heat-network): heat networks

-Please note that this list is not exhaustive.
-Users can also create libraries for other types of applications.

 - **Running simulations**: Simulate a given model.

 - **Specifying and solving optimization problems**: Define optimization goals, constraints and decision variables to specify the optimization problem for a given model.
 RTC-Tools supports both open-source solvers (CBC, HiGHS, Ipopt) and commercial solvers (Gurobi, CPLEX) for solving several types of optimization problems: